activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 Re-trying just the problematic query would be faster, but will not always succeed.
 One example is in `WAL` mode's `BUSY_SNAPSHOT` error scenario.
 The isolation guarantee will not allow the transaction to commit with a stale read and just re-trying the query after some time will not help.
 The entire transaction needs to be re-tried with a fresh snapshot by re-doing the select queries.

-Even in `Rollback journal` mode, in the 2PL algorithm, there are cases where waiting for locks to be released and re-trying just the problematic query doesn't help.
+Even in `Rollback journal` mode, there are cases where waiting for locks to be released and re-trying just the problematic query doesn't help.
+Let's try and understand these cases.

 ## Deadlocks